-Remedial Education-Assists student in acquiring basic competencies needed for effective participation in other College programs.
+College Preparation-Assists student in acquiring basic competencies needed for effective participation in other College programs.

-Services for Students-Provides comprehensive support services designed to facilitate student access to the College; assists students in educational and career planning; and helps ensure successful completion of students' personal goals.
+Services for Students-Comprehensive support services designed to facilitate student access to the College; assist students in educational and career planning; and help ensure successful completion of students' personal goals.